 Most forecasts called for a ruthless, unrelenting winter.
 A reaper of wind and darkness suppressing life and activity.
 It was best to stay indoors, stay together, the forecasts said.
 Have blankets, food, and clean water.
-The worst will be when the nights are longest and company is sparse.
+The worst will be when the nights are long and ridden with guilt, anger, and unspoken needs.
 Stay inside, stay safe.

 We stayed inside.
 But we didn’t feel safe.
-The unsafe feeling was quite frightful.
+The safeness was frightful.

 The cold slipped through thin glass windows and around curtains.
 It seeped through the wood boards, boards too warped from freeze and thaw to make a tight seal.
 As the cold prowled around the house, it finally reached us, and there it stopped.
 There it hovered.
 It tickled our skin, slapped our cheeks, and turned our breath gray.

 Around us it stayed, like a putrid spirit.

 We drank whiskey, wrapped blankets numerous times, and curled up.
 We fortified.
 Night was the worst—cold and darkness melted together and became palpable.

 “We need more blankets.
 This bed is too cold,” I cried.